webedust/INFO3307-CourseProject-DustinWeber/README.md

 ## Description
 TodoManager reads and writes tasks as json and can sort them based on due dates.

+## Style Guideline
+TodoManager is programmed following a modified form of [Microsoft's C# Coding Conventions style guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).
+The modifications are as follows

+* Comments are placed on the same line as code if it does not impact readability.
+* If statements and the code they execute are placed on the same line if they do not impact readability.
+* When declaring multiple variables (such as at the start of a class) they are sorted alphabetically unless context makes more sense to group them.
+In cases where variables are not sorted alphabetically an explicit explanatory comment is made.

 ## Installation
 TodoManager can be installed by downloading the latest stable build and running it on your computer.